virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 Deep Learning is part of a wider family of Machine Learning methods based on the assimilation of data representations, as opposed to algorithms for the execution of specific tasks (like more traditional ML algorithms).

-Neural networks (with which today the concept of Deep Learning is also brought to the attention of the general public) for examples [have been applied](https://deepindex.org/) in computer vision, automatic recognition of spoken language, natural language processing, audio recognition and bioinformatics (the use of computer tools to describe from a numerical and statistical point of view certain biological phenomena such as gene sequences, protein composition and structure, biochemical processes in cells, etc.).
+Neural networks (with which today the concept of Deep Learning is also brought to the attention of the general public) for examples [have been applied](https://deepindex.org/) in computer vision, automatic recognition of spoken language, natural language processing, audio recognition and bioinformatics (the use of computer tools to describe from a numerical and statistical point of view certain biological phenomena such as gene sequences, protein composition, and structure, biochemical processes in cells, etc.).

 The _main characteristics_ of Deep Learning are the following:

 - The learning algorithm always involves at least a neural network (more precisely, an acyclic graph) composed by several layers of neurons.
 These neurons are connected across layers, and these connections are adjustable weights, represented by a floating number.
-These numbers (the weights, the connections) are randomly initialized and then tweaked through an iterative process (the training phase) showing to the network a big amout of data examples.
+These numbers (the weights, the connections) are randomly initialized and then tweaked through an iterative process (the training phase) showing to the network a big amount of data examples.
 The output of the training phase is the trained model.

 - Neural networks are part of the [broader class](https://pathmind.com/wiki/ai-vs-machine-learning-vs-deep-learning) of algorithms for learning data representation within Machine Learning